razum2um/hello-http-bench/README.md

 # Hello World via HTTP

-Some Clojure performance tuning (up to 4x times faster than in everyone's tutorial!)

 All servers configured to have 1 thread handling requests

 Tested with `wrk -t 1 http://localhost:.../`